nullorigin/protontool/README.md

 - **Smart Logging** - Automatic detection and explanation of Wine errors with a curated database of known issues
 - **GUI Support** - Interactive dialogs via zenity or yad for prefix selection, verb installation, and verb creation
 - **Steam Integration** - Automatic detection of Steam libraries, games, and Proton versions
+- **Proton Compatibility** - Creates prefixes by copying from Proton's default_pfx for proper DLL structure

 ## Building